jan-tennert/SolarSim/README.md

 - Speed up the simulation by increasing substeps or timesteps

-- Built-in scenario editor to create and save your own scenarios
+- Built-in scenario editor to create and save your own scenarios.
+  - Support for loading ephemeris and rotation data from SPICE files \
+    *Note that the SPICE files themselves are not included in the binary and repository due to their size*

 Try it out in the browser: https://jan-tennert.github.io/Simulation/